dadecoza/PM_TZXDuino_V1.16/README.md

 # PM_TZXDuino_V1.16
 Poor Man's TZXDuino

-This is a version of TZXDuino (https://www.facebook.com/Arduitape) that makes use of an Arduino Uno and two cheap of the shelf shields, instead of the custom PCB, It also requires minimal soldering.
+This is a version of TZXDuino (https://www.facebook.com/Arduitape) that makes use of an Arduino Uno and two cheap off the shelf shields, instead of the custom PCB, It also requires minimal soldering.

 ## Requirements:
 * Arduino Uno